SANDAG/ABM/src/asim/configs/README_configs.md

 * commented out occupancy related varibales (df.occup), since I am not sure about the field in the person file.
 It is likely "occsoc5" that needs to be parsed for the first two digits?
 * currently, only the 2016 calibration constant included, while the ct-ramp UEC has the constants based on scenario year.
 To be fixed later with EMME integration.
 ---
+CDAP
+* Took configs from WSP's MTC work
+* MTC spec had retail accessibilities by auto occupancy and crossed it with person type.
+Replaced this with disaggregate shopping accessibility and collapsed since coefficients accross occupancies were the same.
+(This appears in _cdap_indiv_and_hhsize1.csv_ and in _cdap_joint_tour_coefficients.csv_)
+* Commented out expressions using `building_size`.
+This is a variable included in MTC's synthetic population.
+* Had to add term to turn off M pattern for workers working from home (otherwise you get a zero probability error in MTF).
+---
 Mandatory tour frequency
 * `schoolathome` row commented out for now
 * escort related variables commented out for now (waiting for school dropoff/pickup model)